 The children will have time each class to play outside, weather permitting.
-Outside play will be cancelled if it is raining or, for the 2AM, 3AM and 3PM classes, if the temperature is below -10° (including the wind-chill), or for the JK and SK classes if the temperature is below -12° (including the wind-chill).
+Outside play will be canceled if it is raining or, for the 2AM, 3AM and 3PM classes, if the temperature is below -10° (including the wind-chill), or for the JK and SK classes if the temperature is below -12° (including the wind-chill).
 The teachers will check the weather, as stated on The Weather Network, at 8:00 AM and 12:15 PM respectively.
-At that time a decision will be made whether or not to cancel outside play and a note will be posted on the front door when outside play is cancelled.
-On days where there are special events planned (e.g. Halloween, December Holidays, Valentine's Day, Mother's Day, picture day) outside play may be cancelled.
-Teachers will inform parents via the facebook page.
+At that time a decision will be made whether to cancel outside play and a note will be posted on the Facebook page in the event of cancellation.
+On days where there are special events planned (e.g, Halloween, December Holidays, Valentine's Day, Mother's Day, picture day) outside play may be canceled and teachers will inform parents via the Facebook page.

-Please ensure that your children are dressed appropriately for the weather.
-Snow pants, hats, boots and mittens are a must in winter.
-In the fall and the spring it is strongly suggested that your children have splash pants, as the playground can be wet.
+Please ensure that your child(ren) are dressed appropriately for the weather.
+Snow pants, hats, boots, and mittens are a must in winter.
+In the fall and the spring, it is strongly suggested that your children have splash pants, as the playground can be wet and windy.
 Please ensure that all clothing, including boots, is labeled with your child's name.